 It’s time to take your skills beyond the classroom.
-A Strayer master’s degree in education builds on your natural abilities to help you affect broader educational change — whether that’s by bringing new technology to your school, advancing or creating new curricula or moving into an administrative role.
+A Strayer online master's in education builds on your natural abilities to help you affect broader educational change — whether that’s by bringing new technology to your school, advancing or creating new curricula or moving into an administrative role.

 Strayer University is Accredited by the Middle States Commission on Higher Education, and our Master of Education program is accredited by the Teacher Education Accreditation Council (TEAC)

 Get the most from your education with the help of your academic advisor.
 Learn more about our success coaches.

 Our on-campus or online master's in education program can help lay the foundation for your continued education.

 In a time of challenge and opportunity for education and training, Strayer's online master's in education program helps you find innovative and workable solutions to relevant educational challenges.
 Whether for K-12 or adult audiences, you’ll develop skills to evaluate transformational concepts and technologies; conduct meaningful assessments and develop curricula that meet a wide range of learning objectives.*

 *The Teacher Education Accreditation Council (TEAC) has awarded Strayer University accreditation for seven years, the maximum allowed, of its Master of Education Program.
 TEAC is dedicated to improving academic degree and certificate programs for professional educators through the audit of evidence of student achievement.
 Please see catalog for additional state-specific disclosures.
 Please be advised that our educator preparation programs are NOT accredited in Kentucky by the Education Professional Standards Board and are NOT recognized for initial, additional, or renewal of certification or salary enhancement (rank change) for K-12 educators in Kentucky.
 For more information, please visit the Education Professional Standards Board’s Web site at http://www.epsb.ky.gov/certification/outofstate.asp.